Log In

 Fantastic work by the author (I'm a long time Tixati user) and long may it continue. :)

-by Guest on 2018/01/04 01:49:24 PM
+on 2018/01/04 01:49:24 PM

 But the only way to share anything then via swarm would be for others to have exactly the same file, yes?
 Or is it simply napster reborn where you download directly from one person at a time?

-by Guest on 2018/01/07 12:19:35 AM
+on 2018/01/07 12:19:35 AM

 I am surprised, no one has mentioned SoulSeek, fopnu reminds me of SoulSeek which I really enjoy and have been using since it's early days.
 I don't really understand why so many ppl ae confused by fonu and what it is attempting to accomplish (but then maybe I'm just old).